lukacsg/openlostcat/README.md

 Each set(filter)-level operator type has its default wrapper quantifier for the cases wherever a category(bool)-level (sub)expression is expected and it must be wrapped to become such:
-* wrapper quantifier of an atomic (or constant boolean) filter will default to ANY
+* wrapper quantifier of an atomic filter (or the boolean constant false) will default to ANY
+* wrapper quantifier of a 'not' switches the inherited default wrapper quantifier from its subexpression (operand) between ANY and ALL
-* wrapper quantifier of implication will default to ALL
+* wrapper quantifier of implication will default to the wrapper quantifier corresponding to its equivalent rewrite with not-or (usually becomes ALL, esp. when contains positive subexpressions only),
-* wrapper quantifier of a 'not' or #ref is inherited from its subexpression (operand)
+* wrapper quantifier of a #ref is inherited from its subexpression (operand)
 * wrapper quantifier of 'and' will default to ALL if each of its subexpressions (operands) defaults to ALL, otherwise it will default to ANY
 * wrapper quantifier of 'or' will default to ALL if at least one subexpressions (operands) defaults to ALL, otherwise it will default to ANY.

 For complex cases, it is however advised to use explicit quantifiers as it is easier to be followed by human eyes.

+This way, logically equvalent (sub)formulae will imply the same implicit quantifier, as implicit quantification depends not on the way the formula is expressed but on the eventual 'negatedness' of its variable-dependant parts.
+If an odd number of nested negations are present the implicit quantifier becomes universal, if an even or no nested negation is present then existential.
+If both types of negation nesting occurs in a formula, then the implication logic is followed eventually.

+In more sophisticated logics terms, we can state that implicit quantification for a formula is defined generally as _existential_, except when _each_ of the disjunctive subformulas in its _conjunctive normal form_ has _at least one negated_ atomic operand (or an operand being the _false_ boolean constant).
+In that case, the implicit quantifier applied will be _universal_.
+This principle is exactly that of Zeman (1967) in his paper entitled _A System of Implicit Quantification_ (The Journal of Symbolic Logic 32(4), pp 480-504).

+This is in correspondance with the common-sense interpretation that in a large set with a lot of variety, positive conditions implicitly considered as existential and negative statements as universal, and the implication as universal.

 ### Expressive Power and Algebraic Equivalences